canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 ## For employees or workers

-**Control noise and light in your environment** Have a high-quality headset.
+### 5. Control noise and light in your environment

+Have a high-quality headset.
 Reduce the background noise as much as you can.
-Make sure to mute and unmute your microphone when appropriate. _You're muted, John!_ Position yourself in a way people won't appear walking in the back.
+Make sure to mute and unmute your microphone when appropriate. _You're muted, John!_ Position yourself in a way people don't appear walking in the back.
 Light up your environment to clear your face.

-**Strive to have the best level you can in the language spoken at work**.
-Have a good pronunciation.
+### 6. Strive to have the best level you can in the language spoken at work

+Have good pronunciation.
 This would make things easier for everyone.
 You don't want to be the guy nobody wants to work with because of his poor speaking skills.

-**Separate work and personal spaces**.
+### 7. Separate work and personal spaces

 At the end of your day, do something that signals the end of the day.
-Sit in the couch, meditate, go for a walk or change your clothes.
+Sit on the couch, meditate, go for a walk or change your clothes.

+### 8. Schedule regular pauses

-**Schedule regular pauses**.
-When working in a office, you can grab a coffee or tap into a colleague shoulder.
+When working in an office, you can grab a coffee or tap into a colleague's shoulder.
 But, while at home, you could be sitting for hours without even realizing it.
-Set an alarm, stand and walk!
+Set an alarm, stand, and walk!
 Your body will thank you later.

+### 9. Connect with others

-**Connect with others.** You could be working from home for weeks without getting outside.
+You could be working from home for weeks without getting outside.
 Don't be home alone!
 Interact with others!
 Call your friends, go out with your family, work from a coworking space.

 > _At the time of writing, we are at home due to COVID-19.
 But, this last piece of advice is still applicable, staying at home and keeping social distancing._

-**Before presentations, turn off auto updates and notifications**.
+### 10. Before presentations, turn off auto-updates and notifications

 You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting.
-This is a true story happened to a friend of a friend of mine.
+This is a true story that happened to a friend of a friend of mine.

 Voilà!
 Ten lessons I learned after my first year of remote work.
-For more career lessons, check the five lessons I learned after [five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}).
+For more career lessons, check the five lessons I learned after [five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}) and my [takeaways from The Clean Coder]({% post_url 2020-06-15-CleanCoder %}).

 _Happy remote work!_